Raw (The Alarm album)

-Raw is the fifth and final studio album released by the original line-up of The Alarm.
+Raw is the fifth and final studio album released by the original line-up of Welsh rock band The Alarm.
 The band split up after the album was released.
 It was released in 1991 on IRS Records.

 The album was released on vinyl LP, cassette and CD.
 It reached number 33 in the UK Albums Chart, and number 161 in the US Billboard 200.

 An extended re-mastered version was released, including extra tracks.